OCD Therapy in Los Angeles

 What Makes Our Approach Different

 ERP is structured and skills-focused, but that doesn't mean it's cold or mechanical.
-We work from a relational, attachment-informed lens.
-We'll build a therapeutic relationship where you feel safe enough to face difficult material, and we'll go at a pace that challenges you without overwhelming you.
+We also work from a relational, attachment-informed lens.
+We build a therapeutic relationship where you feel safe enough to face difficult material, and we go at a pace that challenges you without overwhelming you.

-We understand that OCD carries shame.
+OCD carries shame.
 Many clients have never told anyone the content of their intrusive thoughts.
 Part of our work is creating a space where you can say the unspeakable out loud and discover that it doesn't make you a monster.
-It makes you someone with OCD.

 What to Expect